UP | HOME

 Gazebo and ROS

-1. Install gazebo and its ROS components with sudo apt install ros-iron-simulation
+1. Install gazebo and its ROS components with sudo apt install ros-jazzy-simulation

-2. Tutorials for Gazebo Fortress (fortress is the version name)
+2. Tutorials for Gazebo Harmonic (Harmonic is the version name)

-• The ign command can also launch gazebo directly (this is the non-ros method of starting gazebo).
+• The gz command can also launch gazebo directly (this is the non-ros method of starting gazebo).

 SDF Files

-• Gazebo uses SDF files to represent robots and other objects
+• Gazebo uses SDF files to represent robots, worlds, and everything that appears in the simulation.

 • SDF Tutorials provides help with writing SDF files, including building worlds